aptima-ai/aptima_framework/docs/ten_framework/metadata_system.md

 ## Types of Metadata

-In the TEN metadata system, there are two primary types of metadata:
+In the APTIMA metadata system, there are two primary types of metadata:

 ### 1. **Manifest**

-- **Location**: Stored in the root directory of the associated TEN package with the file name `manifest.json`.
+- **Location**: Stored in the root directory of the associated APTIMA package with the file name `manifest.json`.
 - **Contents**:
-  - **Package Name**: The name of the TEN package.
+  - **Package Name**: The name of the APTIMA package.
-  - **Package Version**: The version of the TEN package, following semantic versioning.
+  - **Package Version**: The version of the APTIMA package, following semantic versioning.
-  - **TEN Schemas**: Defines schemas related to the package's properties and input/output messages.
+  - **APTIMA Schemas**: Defines schemas related to the package's properties and input/output messages.
     - **Property Schema**: These schemas are often defined in a `property.json` file in the root directory.
 The manifest can specify the schema for these properties.
     - **Message Schema**: Defines the schema for input/output messages handled by the package.

-> ⚠️ **Note**: The TEN schema in `manifest.json` is *not* a JSON schema.
-Instead, it describes the metadata of TEN values, which are central to the TEN runtime, while JSON is merely a representation format.
+> ⚠️ **Note**: The APTIMA schema in `manifest.json` is *not* a JSON schema.
+Instead, it describes the metadata of APTIMA values, which are central to the APTIMA runtime, while JSON is merely a representation format.

 ### 2. **Property**

-- **Location**: Typically stored in a `property.json` file in the root directory of the TEN package.
+- **Location**: Typically stored in a `property.json` file in the root directory of the APTIMA package.
 - **Purpose**: The `property.json` file stores initial property values, which are read-write during runtime.
-This means that properties can be modified while the TEN runtime is executing.
+This means that properties can be modified while the APTIMA runtime is executing.

 #### Example of `property.json`